 Johnson, now 49, a resident of Surprise (near Phoenix), Ariz., became secretary-treasurer of ATU Local 1433 in 2005 after serving a few years as vice president.
 Eventually, certain union members noticed their organization was short on funds.
 In the … Read More ➡

-On July 7, Curtis Bullick, former president of American Federation of Government Employees Local 3254, was sentenced in U.S. District Court for the Northern District of Indiana to one year of probation for theft of property from the Bunker Hill, Ind.-based union.
-He also was ordered to pay $2,107 in restitution and a $25 special assessment.
-Bullick had pleaded guilty in March.
-The guilty plea and sentencing follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 7, Mark Durinski, former president of American Federation of Government Employees Local 294, was charged in U.S. District Court for the District of Maine with three counts of making false statements on financial reports of the Limestone, Maine-based local.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 15, Julie Skaggs, former office manager for International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers Local 372, pleaded guilty in U.S. District Court for the Southern District of Ohio to one count of embezzlement of $51,491 in funds from the Cincinnati-based union.
-She had been charged in March 2014.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 18, Karen McJimpson, former executive vice president of Communications Workers of America Local 4004, was charged in U.S. District Court for the Eastern District of Michigan with embezzling about $19,000 in funds from the Detroit union.
+The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡